elunna/nerfhack-changelog/README.md

 * Removed the quest turn limit (Un)
 * Players can enter the quest as soon as they reach level XL 10 (Un)
 * Prevent the player from skipping most of the quest (xnh).
 * Mark all quest levels as hardfloor.
-  * Players cannot do horizontal or downward teleporting while the quest nemesis is alive.
+* Players cannot do horizontal or downward teleporting whilst the quest nemesis is alive.

 ## INTRINSICS AND EXTRINSICS